DreamingRaven/Word-Association/README.md

 For Everyone:

-	this project is part of a university module, capable of passing a turing like test.
+	this project is part of a university module, creating an AI capable of passing a turing like test.

 For Team: